The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Stellar Planetary Retrievals

 \subsection{The utility of joint stellar and planetary retrievals}

 We first consider the general utility of employing joint stellar and planetary retrievals over other, simpler approaches.
-In reaching our finding, we considered how unocculted stellar heterogeneities modify transmission spectra, approaches for directly correcting for stellar spottedness without using retrievals, the current state of the art for modeling stellar photospheric heterogeneity in retrievals, and recent studies that suggest direct approaches for corrections may underestimate the actual level of stellar heterogeneity and thus underscore the utility of retrievals.
+In reaching our finding, we reviewed how unocculted stellar heterogeneities modify transmission spectra, approaches for directly correcting for stellar spottedness without using retrievals, and the current state of the art for modeling stellar photospheric heterogeneity in retrievals.
+We also reviewed recent studies that suggest direct approaches for corrections may underestimate the actual level of stellar heterogeneity, underscoring the utility of retrievals.
+The following sections present each of these topics in turn.